0

 The woodworm is the larvae of wood-boring beetles.
 One of the most common in the UK is the Common Furniture Beetle.
 The woodworm larval stage feeds on timber and leave tiny holes on the wood’s surface.
 Woodworms are off-white or yellow in colour with a small brown head.
 They use black pincers on their heads to bore into timber.

-Woodworms are around 6mm in length.
+Woodworm sizes vary, but they usually grow to around 6 mm in length.
 They propel themselves forward through wood with their ridged bodies.
 When the adult beetle leaves the timber to mate, it makes bigger exit holes.

 The most common species of woodworm in the UK is the Common Furniture Beetle (Anobium punctatum).
 Despite its name, the Common Furniture Beetle is just as likely to attack joists and floorboards as it is to attack furniture.